ambrop72/aprinter/README.md

 ## SD card support

 The firmware supports reading G-code from an SD card.
-However, the G-code needs to be written directly to the SD card in sequential blocks, starting with the first block.
+However, the G-code needs to be written directly to the SD card in sequential blocks, starting with the first block (where the partition table would normally reside).

-**NOTE**: SD card is not implemented on Due yet.

 On Due/RAMPS-FD, SD card support is enabled by default.
 On the other hand, to enable SD card for AVR based boards, some changes need to be done in your main file: